vasilisgeorgiadis/spikesift/docs/source/implementation.rst

    merging reduces to a simple, reliable **one-to-one matching problem** --- minimizing the risk of cluster fragmentation.

 Each stage is designed for **clarity**, **computational efficiency**, and **robustness to drift** --- without requiring precise drift correction or hardware acceleration.

-For a full description of the algorithm, see the SpikeSift preprint (link coming soon).
+For a full description of the algorithm, see `SpikeSift: A Computationally Efficient and Drift-Resilient Spike Sorting Algorithm <https://arxiv.org/abs/2504.01604>`__.

 .. toctree::
    :maxdepth: 1